NeuroTechX/ntx_slack_archive/devices.md

  >andrewjsauer SP4 supports 4.0 according to microsoft, but not sure about BLE.
 Anyways, Windows with Bluetooth is always a pain to setup so maybe I should use other os

+6/5/2017 9:33 PM

+ **andrewjsauer** :

+ >i've been working on an android app and my first goal was to get the two to connect and it worked